Pompeo wrongly says U.S. found Russia didn't affect 2016 election result

 U.S. officials say the same is true of the classified version of the document.

-Then Director of National Intelligence James Clapper, when he briefed Congress in January on the intelligence assessment, said: "This report does not — repeat does not — assess the impact of Russian activities on the actual outcome of the 2016 election or draw any conclusions in that regard one way or the other."
+When he briefed Congress in January on the intelligence assessment, James Clapper, then the director of national intelligence, said: "This report does not — repeat does not — assess the impact of Russian activities on the actual outcome of the 2016 election or draw any conclusions in that regard one way or the other."
 Clapper also said there was no evidence that the Russians had actually altered vote totals on Election Day.